-There are a lot more monuments in Ośno: chapels and churches, a synagogue and Jewish cemetery.
+Ośno offers a lot more gems: beautiful chapels and churches, a synagogue and a Jewish cemetery.

 Chełmno: the best preserved city walls

-The most interesting towers are: the Powder Tower where the archaeological section of the Chełmno Land Museum is located and the Dominican and Virgin Towers, where the seat of the Knight’s brotherhood of Chełmno is situated.
+The most interesting towers are the Powder Tower where the archaeological section of the Chełmno Land Museum is located and the Dominican and Virgin Towers, where the seat of the Knight’s brotherhood of Chełmno is situated.
 The entire historical centre is definitely worth seeing.
 Chełmno’s town hall is one of Poland’s most beautiful renaissance monuments.
 Because of it’s wonderful brick Gothic monuments the town is situated on the European Route of Brick Gothic.

-Chelmno is the place to be on the 14th of February when celebrate Valentine ’s Day here.
-Chełmno is the official city of lovers thanks to the relics of St. Valentine in the Parish Church.
+Chelmno is the place to be on the 14th of February when celebrate Valentine ’s Day.
+The city is the official City of Lovers thanks to the relics of St. Valentine in the Parish Church.

 Chełmno’s dark history

-Chełmno is also known for its sad history as extermination camp Kulmhof where 152 000 people were killed.
-In KZ Kulmhof the Nazis conducted experimental gassings which were later transformed into mass extermination.
+Chełmno is unfortunately also known for its sad history as extermination camp Kulmhof where 152 000 people were killed.
+In KZ Kulmhof the Nazis conducted experimental gassing which was later transformed into mass extermination.
 You can visit a small museum and a monument of remembrance.

-Take a break in the first thermal SPA in Poland – Uniejów, located 20 km south of Chełmno nad Nerem.
+Take a break and pamper yourself in the nearby first thermal SPA in Poland – Uniejów, located 20 km south of Chełmno nad Nerem.
 This modern and well equipped object offers all for both relaxation and recreation.

 Packów: the Polish Carcassonne

-The medieval character and the defensive walls of Paczków (Opolskie Voivodeship, Southern Poland) are very well preserved.
+The medieval character and the defensive walls of Paczków (Opolskie Voivodeship, Southern Poland) are very well conserved.
 As many as 19 towers and 3 gates survived.
 Therefore Packów is called the Polish Carcassonne.
-You can climb the Wrocław Gate and have a wonderful view over the historic town.
+Climb the Wrocław Gate and have a wonderful view over the historic town.
 The fortified Church of St John houses a beautiful Renaissance altar.